 If you do not have an Advance Care Directive you can start the conversation with your family and your health professional.

 Here are some resources to help you get started;

-The Take Control Booklet has links to forms and is a self-help guide to:
+The Office of the Public Advocate – Take Control Booklet has links to forms and is a self-help guide to:

 - appointing a medical treatment decision maker